DamonHD/BuildingModelsForHeating/ZonedHP/bungalow-1/README.txt

 Note that Construction CTF shows U-value (ThermalConductance) for each construction.

-See some basics of the IDF file:
+Some basics of the IDF file:
     https://bigladdersoftware.com/epx/docs/9-2/input-output-reference/group-simulation-parameters.html

-When running design day, "Annual and Peak Values - Other" maximum seems useful.

 NOTES
 =====